AGSweeney/EthernetIP-Scale/README.md

 - **Product**: ENIP-Scale (Product Code: 1)
 - **Type**: General Purpose Discrete I/O

+### CIP File Object Integration

+The device implements the CIP File Object (Class 0x37) to serve the EDS file and icon directly from the device, eliminating the need for manual EDS file installation:

+- **Automatic EDS Download**: RSLinx can download the EDS file from the device
+- **Instance 200 (0xC8)**: Serves the EDS file as "EDS.txt" with Binary encoding
+- **Instance 201 (0xC9)**: Serves the device icon as "EDSCollection.gz" with CompressedFile encoding
+- **Embedded Files**: Both EDS and icon files are embedded in firmware at build time
+- **Message Router Support**: Message Router instance #1 advertises supported CIP objects (including File Object) for EtherNet/IP Explorer discovery

+**File Object Implementation**: This project uses the [OpENer File Object](https://github.com/EIPStackGroup/OpENerFileObject) implementation, which provides an open-source CIP File Object compatible with the OpENer EtherNet/IP stack.

+**For detailed implementation documentation, see [docs/FILE_OBJECT_INTEGRATION.md](docs/FILE_OBJECT_INTEGRATION.md).**

 ## Custom lwIP Modifications

 This project includes custom modifications to the lwIP network stack for RFC 5227 compliance and EtherNet/IP optimization.
 See [dependency_modifications/LWIP_MODIFICATIONS.md](dependency_modifications/LWIP_MODIFICATIONS.md) for details.